 Instead of high upfront costs, the cost of a cloud system is spread over time, often paid via the number of users.
 Major upgrades get included, too.
 Not having to contend with support or security obligations can offer companies peace of mind and contain costs.

 Overall, an API increases the flexibility of a LIMS.
 But there are some circumstances when a robust API isn’t necessary.
-If you don’t have software and instruments to integrate, have only a few users, or have only simple workflows, you may not need a robust API.
+You may not need a robust API if you don’t have software and instruments to integrate, have only a few users, or have only simple workflows.

 Any laboratory that values automation, integration, and efficiency in data management could benefit from a LIMS with a robust API.
 But in the end, they’ll have to have the tech chops to integrate systems.